EyalAr/lwip/README.md

 ## Copyrights

-The native part of this module is compiled from source which uses the following:
+The native part of this module is compiled from source which uses either your natively installed libraries, or the bundled versions of the following:

 - Independent JPEG Group's free JPEG software:
   - [Website](http://www.ijg.org/)